Fire Escape Stairs

 Aluminium’s high melting point - around 660°C, which makes it a safe, compliant material for fire escape systems in buildings and facilities.

-It won’t ignite or contribute to flame spread, which is critical during emergency evacuations.
-Unlike some other materials, aluminium doesn’t release toxic fumes when exposed to heat, supporting safer egress conditions.
 Its performance under heat aligns with Australian building codes and fire compliance requirements, making it a trusted choice for fire stairs in firehouses, commercial sites, and high-risk facilities.

 Fire Escape Ladders Australia